jumidev/terrabuddy/docs/core_concepts.md

 For instance, developers A and B work on two unrelated components.

 1. Developer A is working on an application VM in `prep/testappA/virtual_machine`.
-Developer A sees that network security rules do not allow their application to access required resources.
+Developer A notices that network security rules do not allow their application to access required resources.
 They amend the security group `prep/network_security_groups/db-apps` to add the required security rules.
 They apply their changes and push to remote.
 1. Developer B is working on an unrelated component.
 They too need to amend `prep/network_security_groups/db-apps` to add their own required security rules (different from those that Developer A added).
-They have forgotten to `git pull` so the changes made by Developer A are not on their machine.  **If they run `tb apply prep/network_security_groups/db-apps` they will clobber developer A's changes.**
+They have forgotten to `git pull` so the changes made by Developer A are not on their machine.  **If they run `cloudicorn apply prep/network_security_groups/db-apps` they will clobber developer A's changes.**
 1. **However** cloudicorn does a git fetch and compares branches **before** each command.
 1. Since Developer A has pushed their changes, cloudicorn on Developer B'a machine will show this message:
 `GIT ERROR: You are on branch master and are behind the remote.
 Please git pull and/or merge before proceeding.
 Below is a git status:...`

 The above also works for feature branches.
 If developer B is working on a feature branch that was made prior to developer A's changes (pushed to master branch), cloudicorn will detect that Developer B's FB is behind master and prompt them to merge before proceeding.

+The above git workflow security is enabled by default.
+It can be disabled by setting the `CLOUDICORN_NO_GIT_CHECK` environment variable or via the `--no-git-check` cli flag.

 # TODO